Cost of Cutting Corners in Breeding Season

 It’s a valuable tool no doubt, especially for those tricky economic traits.
 However, using them exclusively – or using them without consideration as to what they actually stand for – can be detrimental.

-Remember that indexes like EPDs are updated and the formulas can change.
+Remember that indexes like EPDs can update and the formulas can change.
 Be sure to do your research with the most up-to-date information about the indexes and the traits they include.
 Breed associations and geneticists are your friends on these matters.
 As well, they are often an excellent source of free information.

 In her bulletin Here’s the Beef: Basics for Selecting a Bull for Texas A&M University, Kaitlyn Arnold noted that it is very important that herd bulls or bulls that are physically being brought in to service a herd come with records and are visually inspected for physical appearance.